 The story of SPSP

-Since the launch of SPSP on January 14 2008, the past decade has seen the programme expand to support improvements in safety across a wide range of care settings including Acute and Primary Care, Mental Health, Maternity, Neonatal, Paediatric services and in Medicine safety.
+Since the launch of SPSP in January 2008, the programme has expanded to support improvements in safety across a wide range of care settings including Acute and Primary Care, Mental Health, Maternity, Neonatal, Paediatric services and in Medicine safety.
 All of those are underpinned by the robust application of quality improvement methodology to bring about significant change in outcomes across Scotland.

-SPSP is now embedded within Healthcare Improvement Scotland’s Improvement Hub (ihub) supporting improvements within NHSScotland boards and most recently expanded into health and social care partnerships.
+SPSP is now embedded within Healthcare Improvement Scotland’s Improvement Hub (ihub) supporting improvements within NHSScotland boards and more recently health and social care partnerships.

 Patient Safety in Scotland